scienmanas/CertiMailer/README.md

 ## Services

-This project can be configured according with more diverse features such as printing events name too, if you are a coder, you can itself do it by changing the dimensions and functionality of the script
+This project can be configured according with more diverse features such as printing events name too, if you are a coder, you can itself do it by changing the dimensions and functionality of the script.

 If you want custom script for your organization, I can do it according to your organization need charging according to the amount of feautures needed.
-Drop me an email at **iamscientistmanas@gmail.com** for the same
+Drop me an email at **iamscientistmanas@gmail.com** for the same.

 ## Help & Features